simplic/action-oxs-auth/README.md

-# action-oxs-auth
+# Simplic action-oxs-auth

-A repository for a Github action to authorize into simplic oxs
+This action allows to get a bearer-token to access simplic-oxs api.

+The actions need as input a email, a password and the URL to access simplic-oxs.